best stretches for joint pain

 4. Repeat on the other hand.

-4. Gentle Hip Opener (Hips and Lower Back)
+4. Gentle Hip Opener (Hips & Lower Back)

-Tight hips can make getting out of bed or walking feel like a chore.
-This stretch is simple but so effective.
+Tight hips can make getting out of bed tough.
+This stretch is simple but effective.

 How to do it: